dotnet/docs/docs/core/porting/third-party-deps.md

 title: Analyze dependencies to port code to .NET Core
 description: Learn how to analyze external dependencies in order to port your project from .NET Framework to .NET Core.
 author: cartermp
-ms.date: 09/23/2019
+ms.date: 10/22/2019
 ms.custom: seodec18
 ---
 # Analyze your dependencies to port code to .NET Core

 To port your code to .NET Core or .NET Standard, you must understand your dependencies.
-External dependencies are the [NuGet packages](#analyze-referenced-nuget-packages-in-your-projects) or [DLLs](#analyze-dependencies-that-arent-nuget-packages) you reference in your project, but that you don't build yourself.
+External dependencies are the NuGet packages or `.dll`s you reference in your project, but that you don't build yourself.

-## Migrate your packages to `PackageReference`
+## Migrate your NuGet packages to `PackageReference`

 .NET Core uses [PackageReference](/nuget/consume-packages/package-references-in-project-files) to specify package dependencies.
 If you're using [packages.config](/nuget/reference/packages-config) to specify your packages in your project, you need to convert it to the `PackageReference` format because `packages.config` isn't supported in .NET Core.